Quidel Corp Trading Lower Today on Above-Average Volume (QDEL) | Comtex SmarTrend

 Quidel Corp Trading Lower Today on Above-Average Volume (QDEL)

-Quidel Corp shares are trading on heavy volume today, having fallen 5.6% to $84.70.
-About 327,000 shares have been traded today, as compared to the 30-day average volume of 231,000 shares.
+Shares of Quidel Corp are trading down -12.1% to $83.21 today on above average volume.
+Today's volume of 425,000 shares tops the average 30-day volume of 281,000 shares.
 Unusually high volume can signify a potential turning point or validate a breakout.

 SmarTrend is monitoring the recent change of momentum in Quidel Corp.
 Please refer to our Company Overview for the results of our proprietary technical indicators that have been scanning shares of Quidel Corp in search of a potential trend change.